 In August 2015, the Company's board of directors approved the 2015 Equity Incentive Plan ("2015 Plan").
-In connection with the Company's IPO and the effectiveness of the 2018 Award Incentive Plan ("2018 Plan"), discussed below, the 2015 Plan terminated, and no further awards will be granted under the 2015 Plan.
+In connection with the Company's IPO and the effectiveness of the 2018 Award Incentive Plan ("2018 Plan"), discussed below, the 2015 Plan terminated.
 The 92,815 shares of common stock that were then unissued and available for future issuance under the 2015 Plan became available under the 2018 Plan.

 In September 2018, the Company's board of directors approved the 2018 Plan.
 Under the 2018 Plan, a total of 2,690,000 shares of common stock were initially reserved for issuance under the 2018 Plan, plus the number of shares remaining available for future awards under the 2015 Plan, as of the effective date of the 2018 Plan.
-The number of shares of common stock reserved for issuance under the 2018 Plan will automatically increase on January 1 of each year, beginning on January 1, 2019 and continuing through and including January 1, 2028, by 4% of the total number of shares of the Company's outstanding stock on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's board of directors.
+The number of shares of common stock reserved for issuance under the 2018 Plan automatically increases on January 1 of each year, beginning on January 1, 2019 and continuing through and including January 1, 2028, by 4% of the total number of shares of the Company's outstanding stock on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's board of directors.
+The 2018 Plan provides, among other things, for the grant of options, stock appreciation rights, restricted stock awards, restricted stock unit awards and performance bonus awards.

 The maximum number of shares that may be issued upon the exercise of stock options under the 2018 Plan is 45,000,000.